 Rooms & amenities:

-Our hotel rooms in Goeppingen-Hohenstaufen offer accommodation with a personal atmosphere – just a few kilometers from the city center of Goeppingen and right next to the hiking area around Mount Hohenstaufen.
+Our hotel rooms in Goeppingen-Hohenstaufen offer accommodation with a personal atmosphere – just a few kilometres from the city centre of Goeppingen and right next to the hiking area around Mount Hohenstaufen.

-Whether you are visiting Goeppingen for business or exploring the Three Kaiser Mountains as a hiker – you will find the quiet you need after an eventful day.
+Whether you are visiting Goeppingen for work or exploring the Three Kaiser Mountains as a hiker – you will find the quiet you need after an eventful day.

 Room prices (as of 2026):